Harvey for Word: How to Use

 Harvey will suggest prompts based on your document to help you get started, or you can dive into a workflow or playbook from the bottom navigation bar.

-Ask mode brings in Harvey's Assistant directly to Word to help with ideation and analysis.
 You can ask questions on highlighted text or the full document without needing to access Harvey in your browser.

-- (Optional) Click the + icon to include precedent documents from Vault or from a local folder to inform Harvey's responses.
+- [Optional] Click the + icon to include precedent documents from Vault or from a local folder to inform Harvey's responses.
 You may also have the option to select Web Search as a knowledge source if it’s enabled in your workspace.

-- Prompt Harvey to populate or edit tables and Harvey will suggest text to fill in or amend content within tables.
+Note: You can prompt Harvey to populate or edit tables and Harvey will suggest text to fill in or amend content within tables.

 Follow the steps below to get started.